-Burger King strives to become the top player in the quick service/fast food restaurant industry.
+Burger King strives to become the top player in the quick-service restaurant industry.
 To do so, the company must strategically address the main issues highlighted in this PESTEL/PESTLE analysis.
-The PESTEL/PESTLE analysis framework identifies the most significant factors in the firm’s remote or macro-environment.
+The PESTEL analysis framework identifies the most significant factors in the firm’s remote or macro-environment.
 In Burger King’s case, these external factors include the influences of governmental and nongovernmental organizations, as well as trends or changes in technologies, among others.
-Effectiveness in addressing these issues raised in the PESTEL/PESTLE analysis can help optimize Burger King’s global business performance in the long-term.
+Effectiveness in addressing these issues raised in the PESTEL analysis helps optimize Burger King’s global business performance in the long-term.

 Political Factors Affecting Burger King’s Business

 Political conditions are determinants of business performance.
-This part of the PESTEL/PESTLE analysis identifies governmental influence on firms’ remote or macro-environment.
+This part of the PESTLE analysis identifies governmental influence on firms’ remote or macro-environment.
 In Burger King’s case, the following are the main political external factors:

 - Governmental support for globalization (opportunity)

 - Governmental support for e-commerce (opportunity)

 Governments continually support globalization.
 Burger King can take advantage of this condition through global expansion.
 Also, the external factor of political stability helps reduce challenges to the company’s growth and expansion.
 In addition, Burger King can improve its e-commerce capabilities.
 In this part of the PESTEL analysis, the external factors present significant opportunities for Burger King to grow and expand internationally.

 Economic conditions directly affect Burger King’s remote or macro-environment.
 This part of the PESTLE analysis outlines the economic changes and trends that influence business performance.
 The following are the main economic external factors that affect Burger King:

 - High economic growth in developing markets (opportunity)